Computing Wasserstein Barycenter via operator splitting: the method of averaged marginals: Numerical Experiments

 \subsubsection{Quantitative comparison}

-Next we benchmark MAM, randomized MAM and IBP on a dataset with 60 images per digit of the MNIST database \cite{MNIST_database} where every digit is a normalized image 40 $\times$ 40 pixels.
-First, all three methods have their hyperparameters tuned thanks to a sensitivity study as explained in \cref{qualitative_sec}.
-Then, at every time step an approximation of the computed barycenter is stored, to compute the error $\bar W_2^2(p^{k}) -\bar W_2^2(p_{exact}) := \sum_{m=1}^M \frac{1}{M}{\tt OT}(p^k,q^{(m)}) - \sum_{m=1}^M \frac{1}{M}{\tt OT}(p_{exact},q^{(m)})$.
-All methods were implemented in $python$ using a \textit{MPI} based parallelization.
-Note that IBP is inspired from the code of G. Peyré \cite{IBP_github}, MAM from \cref{alg} and MAM-randomized (\cref{rem:random}) has only one distribution treated by processor. \cref{IBP_vs_MAM} displays the evolution w.r.t time, of the error measure $\bar W_2^2(p^{k}) -\bar W_2^2(p_{exact})$, with $p_{exact}$ an exact barycenter obtained by solving LP \cref{HugeLP} directly.
+Next, we benchmark MAM, randomized MAM and IBP on a dataset with 60 images per digit of the MNIST database \cite{MNIST_database}, where every digit is a normalized image 40 $\times$ 40 pixels.
+First, all three methods have their hyperparameters tuned thanks to a sensitivity study as explained in \Cref{qualitative_sec}.
+Then, at every time step an approximation of the computed barycenter is stored to compute the error $\bar W_2^2(p^{k}) -\bar W_2^2(p_{G}) := \sum_{m=1}^M \frac{1}{M} W_2^2(\mu^k,\nu^{(m)}) - \sum_{m=1}^M \frac{1}{M}W_2^2(\mu_{G},\nu^{(m)}))$, where $\mu_{G}$ is a fixed-support barycenter computed using \textit{Gurobi} to solve the LP \cref{HugeLP}.

+For this dataset, \cref{IBP_vs_MAM} shows that IBP is almost 10 times faster per iteration.
+However, IBP computes a solution to the regularized model, not to the (fixed-support) WB linear problem~\eqref{HugeLP}.
+Instead, MAM does converge to a solution of~\eqref{HugeLP}.
+So there is a threshold where the accuracy of MAM exceeds that of IBP: in our case, around 200s - for the computation with the greatest number of processors (see \cref{IBP_vs_MAM}).
+Such a threshold always exists depending on the computational means (hardware).
+This quantitative study explains what has been exemplified with the images of \Cref{qualitative_sec}: the accuracy of IBP is bounded by the choice of $\lambda$, itself bounded by an overflow error.
+In contrast, the MAM hyperparameter only impacts the convergence speed.
+For this dataset, the WB computed by IBP is within 2$\%$ of accuracy and thus reasonably good.
+However, as shown in Table 1 in \cite{J.Ye}, one can choose other datasets where IBP's accuracy might be unsatisfactory.